 IMO, FAO, UNESCO-IOC, WMO

-Following an independent, in-depth review of GESAMP in 2001, the Group recently underwent an extensive revitalization process, through substantive support from Sida (Swedish International Development co-operation Agency) and the Swedish Maritime Administration.
-The co-operation, which is still on-going, focuses on;
+Following an independent, in-depth review of GESAMP in 2001, the Group underwent an extensive revitalization process, through substantive support from Sida (Swedish International Development co-operation Agency) and the Swedish Maritime Administration.
+The co-operation, focused on:

 - increasing the number of experts from developing countries participating in GESAMP activities;

 - extending and consolidating GESAMP's networks at the regional and global level; and